-Description: Lunch is provided to all teams by the NET Team.
+• Description: Lunch is provided to all teams by the NET Team.
 This time can also be used to explore the beautiful Northwestern campus!
+Students will have the opportunity to ask questions to the upperclassmen and alumni of the NET team.
+These questions can be about economics classes at NU, networking, internships, academia, and more!